 Cheryl Armstrong, MD: Vice-Chair of Education and Academics, Division Chief of Dermatology Denver Health, Director of Dermatology Residency

-Mariah Brown, MD: Director of Micrographic Surgery and Dermatologic Oncology Fellowship
+Mariah Brown, MD: Medical Director of Mohs and Dermatologic Surgery and Dermatologic Oncology Fellowship

 Anna Bruckner, MD, MSCS: Section Head of Pediatric Dermatology, Director of Pediatric Dermatology Clinic